Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Some sets of ordered graphs that have the SRSEH-property

 This will suffice to handle almost all the tournaments of interest to us, but there are a few tough ones that need something extra, provided by the following three results.

 Let us say a {\em left-bristle} is an ordered graph, with numbering $(v_1\LL v_n)$ where $n>2$, where $v_1$ is adjacent to $v_2\LL v_{n-1}$, and $v_n$ is adjacent to exactly one of $v_2\LL v_{n-1}$, and there are no other edges.
 A {\em right-bristle} is defined similarly. \begin{thm} Let $\mathcal{A}$ be a set of ordered graphs containing a left 2-star and a right-bristle; or containing a right 2-star and a left-bristle.
-Then $\mathcal{A}$ has the SRSEH-property. \end{thm} \Proof Choose $t\ge 3$ such that $\mathcal{A}$ contains a right-bristle $R$ with at most $t$ vertices.
-Let $T$ be the tree in which every vertex has degree either $2t$ or one; and there is a vertex $v$ such that every maximal path of $T$ with one end $v$ has exactly two edges.
+Then $\mathcal{A}$ has the SRSEH-property. \end{thm} \Proof Choose $t\ge 3$ such that $\mathcal{A}$ contains a left 2-star and a right-bristle $R$, both with at most $t$ vertices.
+Let $T$ be the tree in which every vertex has degree either $2t$ or one; and there is a vertex $v$ such that every path of $T$ with one end $v$, and maximal with this property, has exactly two edges.
 Thus $|T|=4t^2+1$.
 Let $c'$ satisfy \ref{rainbow} (with $c$ replaced by $c'$).

 Choose $c>0$ such that $c\le c'/(1+c')$ and $1/c\ge 4t^2+2$.
 Let $G$ be an ordered graph, let $\mathcal{B}=(B_1\LL B_K)$ be a respectful blockade in $G$ of length at least $1/c$, and suppose that there is no $\mathcal{B}$-rainbow copy in $G$ of any member of $\mathcal{A}$, and every vertex of $G$ has degree less than $cW(\mathcal{B})$.
 Let $W=W(\mathcal{B})$.
 We claim that $G$ has an anticomplete pair of order at least $cW$.
 We may assume that each $B_i$ has cardinality $W$.